 1.exe, 32kilences.exe, 360ds.exe, Aa.exe, Crack.exe, Ab.exe, Adsshowss.exe, AdvProxy.exe, Apnstub.exe, Appframehost.exe, Ativsc.exe, Ativsi.exe, Ativsk.exe, Atixxc.exe, AudioModule.exe, Audiobl.exe, Azureservice.exe, Bash.exe, Bicho.exe, Bin.exe, Byaiamuf.exe, ColorScheme.exe, ComDev.exe, Comp_stat.exe, Contorl.exe, Cpservice.exe, Ctfhost.exe, Dereporting.exe, Dj-mining.exe, Dllhostwin.exe, Dofilterhost.exe, Don-Find.exe, Don-find.exe, Drwtsn32.exe, Dwrkgto.exe, Dzf.exe, Ecolam.exe, Eczey.exe, Ekqovlafpj.exe, Eqm.exe, Errorcheck.exe, Etwinprc.exe, Fefef.exe, File4org_421057.exe, Flashtask.exe, Flchost.exe, Gameconfig.exe, GoogleSetup.exe, Googlesetup.exe, Googlestart.exe, HelpPane.exe, Helppane.exe, Hideminer.exe, Hpset.exe, Hslite.exe, IAStorIco.exe, IOcrypte.exe, Ide.exe, Idle Driver.exe, Idmgrhip.exe, Ksvchost.exe, Ligon.exe, Litecoinsforgood.org.exe, Lnsecsl.exe, Logon.exe, Logonui.exe,Mscorsvw.exe, Maine.exe, Maohawifisvr.exe, Mbsoluesvc.exe, Mcmlkb.exe, Mdns2.exe, Mineos.exe, Msbuild.ex, Mserver.exe, Msg.exe, Mssecsvr.exe, Mswininit.exe, Muxu.exe, Myfile.exe, Myprocess.exe, NisSrv.exe, Node32.exe, PowerMsger.exe, Powermsger.exe, Prog.exe, Ptt.exe, Ptyqfentwb.exe, Publisher.exe, Ready.exe, Realtek Audio.exe, Recover.exe, ReiGuard.exe, Run32.exe, Rundll32.exe, Rundll33.exe, Sailflex.exe, Saltnimdex.exe, Searchprotocolhosts.exe, Sekuhplsvc.exe, Servergui.exe, Session.exeOlly.exe, Setup-srsroot.exe, Setuup.exe, Sfaupdater.exe, Shell.exe, Shieldtest.exe, Shool.exe, Silent.exe, SimpleNoteApp3.exe , Smssupdater.exe, Srvanyx.exe, Startapps.exe, Startermodule.exe, Sturffae.exe, Svbhost.exe, Svhost64.exe, Svohost.exe, Svvhost.exe, Synaptics.exe, Sys.exe, Syssecure.exe, SystemProcess.exe, Systemati.exe, Systemconsole.exe, Systemrr.exe, Systm.exe, Systmss.exe, Test_mys.exe, Turrentie.exe, Upd new hack.exe, Update64.exe, VK_HACK.exe, Valhalla.exe, Varta.exe, Video_live.exe, Vk_hack.exe, Vmprotectss.exe, Vsdatwo.exe, W3wp.exe, Wdf.exe, Welcome.exe, Win32svc.exe, WinSeven.exe, WinSvchost.exe, Wincache.exe, Windownsystem.exe, Windowstime.exe, Winkavapp.exe,, Winup.exe, Wizard.exe, Wudfhost.exe, Wupv.exe, Wwwww.exe, Zord.exe, Ztem.exe, adsShowss.exe, aes-avx.exe, affaseodg.exe, bfgminer.exe, consystem.exe, dfgurey.exe, discuz.exe, dj-mining.exe, dllhostwin.exe, drvhandler.exe, drwtsn32.exe, dsbs.exe, ertrqvg.exe, expiorer.exe, feff.exe, gaszilanfofg.exe, hdtask.exe, hidekill.exe, ii1s.exe, imesrv.exe, jboss.exe, key.exe, lastorico.exe, late-night-miner.exe, litecoinsforgood.org.exe, lnsecsl.exe, lsmosee.exe, lsmoseee.exe, mindManager.exe, mssm-cmm.exe, netcore.exe, network.exe, precomp.exe, ptt.exe, regsvr.exe, rundll64.exe, serversocket.exe, smappscontroller.exe, srvanyx.exe, starter.exe, stub.exe, svhostx86.exe, syntec.exe, syslog.exe, systemRR.exe, taskhostw.exe, taskmana.exe, taskmann.exe, taskown.exe, test_mys.exe, updatechecker.exe, video_live.exe, wcmsvc.exe, win32svc.exe, windowsDefender.exe, winreg.exe, winstar.exe, winword016.exe, xpon.exe.

-Download Removal Toolto remove ComDevUse our recommended removal tool to uninstall ComDev.
+Download Removal Toolto scan for ComDevUse our recommended removal tool to scan for ComDev.
 Trial version of WiperSoft provides detection of computer threats like ComDev and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.